mrtedgeesq/gae-microservice-example/README.md

 The purpose of this project is to demonstrate how to structure applications as microservices and deploy them to Google App Engine.

-Projects are included in Java, Python and Node.js
+Projects are included in Java, Python, PHP and Node.js

 Different microservice architectures could be considered.